 The Fedora data object demo:5 demonstrates the UVA Simple Image behaviors by associating a simple dissemination with the object through its content model.
 There are 4 Datastreams in the object, one for each of four different image resolutions.
 The object is linked to one dissemination service which provides four behavior methods: getVeryHigh, getHigh, getMedium, and getThumbnail.
 The fulfillment of the service contract entails the Fedora HTTP Image Getter resolving the URL of the appropriate datastream for each of the UVA Simple Image behaviors.
 There are no transformations performed on the datastreams.
 This object shows how a service definition can be used to create a normalized set of methods for a particular type of object, an image object in this case, which is defined by a content model.
 The idea here is that the Simple Image service definition provides a standard set of dissemination services that can be used on any image object that conforms to the standard image content model.
 As we will see later, different variants of image objects can subscribe to the same service definition, and in some cases the datastreams will be dynamically transformed by a service to provide the appropriate image disseminations.
-This demo shows a simple one-to-one mapping of the datastreams in the object to the behavior methods.
+This object to the behavior methods.